Ex-NFL Player Calls Donald Trump The ‘First Black President’ & Responds To Backlash From Comment

 “Being ‘African American’ is determined by your lineage.. being ‘Black’ is determined by your willingness to serve and defend BLACK PEOPLE!!”

-The tweet received 4,000 likes and 1,000 retweets with some followers supporting the statement, and others attacking it.
+The tweet received 4,000 likes and 1,000 retweets, with some users supporting the statement and others attacking it.

-Brewer appeared on Fox News’ Reality Check With David Webb to respond to backlash he received over his pro-Trump comments, specifically from CNN commentator Keith Boykins who referred to the African American leaders who attended the round table discussion as “Uncle Toms.”
+Brewer appeared on Fox News’ Reality Check With David Webb to respond to backlash he received over his pro-Trump comments, specifically from CNN commentator Keith Boykins.
+The commentator referred to the African American leaders who attended the roundtable discussion as “Uncle Toms.”

-The minister spoke about how outraged he was by Boykins’ comments and began citing all the various ways he has helped various inner city communities including feeding starving children, and opening hospitals world wide.
+The minister spoke about how outraged he was by Boykins’ comments and began citing all the ways he has helped various inner-city communities, as well as feeding starving children and opening hospitals worldwide.

-“I would love you to compare your work for poor black people against mine,” he told the host, David Webb.
+“I would love you to compare your work for poor black people against mine,” Brewer stated.

 The former NFL player said he was fine with Boykins disagreeing with him but resented being “attacked.”
-Webb then asked what Brewer thought the Trump administration had changed the most “in the black community” and the activist said it was freedom of “school choice.”
+Webb then asked what Brewer thought the Trump administration had changed the most “in the black community,” and the activist said it was freedom of “school choice.”

 View this post on Instagram